StojkovicS/reserves_to_debt/README.md

 # Reserves to debt

-Total reserves (% of total external debt) a country has at its disposal relative to total external govenrnment debt.
+I used publically available World Bank dataset (Wave 7) to calculate total reserves (% of total external debt) a country has at its disposal relative to total external govenrnment debt.
-This is calculated for developing countries only, using World Bank data (Wave 7).
+I focused on developing countries only.
 See the written report here: https://stojkovics.github.io/reserves_to_govdebt.html